voideditor/void/CONTRIBUTING.md

 ### a.
 Building on a Mac

 To build on a Mac, open `void/` in VSCode.
-Make sure you've built the extension (`cd ./extensions/void && npm run build && npm run compile && cd ../..`).
+Make sure you've built the extension by following the steps above (or just run `cd ./extensions/void && npm run build && npm run compile && cd ../..`).
 Also make sure you have Python and XCode installed on your system (you probably do by default).

 1. Install all dependencies.